businesspolicy/businesspolicy.github.io/_topics/internal/customer.md

 A company’s profits are an indicator of how valuable the company’s products are for its customers.
 Companies that consistently improve their customers’ quality of life through thoughtful solutions tend to gain a sustainable competitive advantage via market failure modes such as loyalty, switching costs, and network effects.
 The traditional analytical frameworks in the strategic management discipline don’t extensively focus on developing an understanding of the customer and rely on business functions such as marketing and product development to understand the customer.
 This lesson is aimed at highlighting some of these tools and introducing how to use them in the business strategy analysis context.

-In this module, we'll explore four powerful tools for understanding your customers:
+In this module, we'll explore three powerful tools for understanding your customers:

 -   Experience mapping
 -   Customer journey mapping
 -   Jobs-to-be-Done
--   Persona

 These tools will help you identify opportunities to enhance your offerings, increase customer satisfaction, and ultimately, strengthen your competitive advantage.